DavidAnson/markdownlint/doc/Rules.md

 <a name="md045"></a>

-## MD045 - Images should have alternate text (alt-text)
+## MD045 - Images should have alternate text (alt text)

 Tags: accessibility, images

-Aliases: no-alt-text
+Aliases: no-alt text

-This rule is triggered when an image is missing alternate text (alt-text) information.
+This rule is triggered when an image is missing alternate text (alt text) information.

 Alternate text is commonly specified inline as: